Your data on Knowledge Hub

 Who is processing your personal data?

-While MYKHUB.NET Ltd is the overall data controller of Knowledge Hub and you should contact us with any concerns, if you become a member of a network on the Knowledge Hub, the organisation that owns the network takes joint controller responsibility with MYKHUB.NET for the purpose of managing engagement within its network only.
+While Placecube Limited is the overall data controller of Knowledge Hub and you should contact us with any concerns, if you become a member of a network on the Knowledge Hub, the organisation that owns the network takes joint controller responsibility with Placecube Limited for the purpose of managing engagement within its network only.

 Please note that you are responsible for any content you upload to Knowledge Hub.
 For more information on your content on Knowledge Hub, please refer to our terms and conditions.

 How is your data collected?